itswzyss/wzyss-personal-blog/_tabs/about.md

 ## Hi, I'm Wzyss!

 I'm a furry techie who loves sharing my experiences with technology.
-I run a this place that I call _Bits 'n Bytes_, where I write about everything from the latest gadgets to the latest software.
 I'm also a big fan of furry art and culture, and I'm always looking for new ways to combine my love of technology and my love of boops.

 I'm always up for a challenge, and I love learning new things.
-I'm also a bit of a nerd, and I can talk your ear off about anything from computer science to quantum mechanics.
-But most of all, I'm just a friendly guy who loves to connect with people and share my passion for technology.
+I'm also a bit of a nerd, and I can talk your ear off about any subject I have knowledge in.

 If you're interested in learning more about me, or if you just want to chat, feel free to check out my <a href="https://itswzyss.com" target="_blank">personal site</a> to drop me a line.
 I'm always happy to meet new people!